Andy Kuntz: Background

 Kuntz was born in Kaiserslautern, Germany.
 Since age 14, he has been interested in singing and he always wanted to be a "big rock star".
 When he was a teenager, he was in a garage punk rock band called Rock Zock.
 He has said his main influences are Kansas, Thin Lizzy, Van Halen, Genesis, Magnum, and Sting.
 Kuntz is a first cousin of former German national association football player Stefan Kuntz.

 Formation of Vanden Plas

 When Kuntz was in school, drummer Andreas Lill heard Kuntz singing in his punk band, Rock Zock.
-Kuntz didn't like the kind of music that Rock Zock was playing, and Lill asked him to sing for his band, which was called Exodus at the time.
+Kuntz did not like the kind of music that Rock Zock was playing, and Lill asked him to sing for his band, which was called Exodus at the time.
 When the question of a new name came up, they were inspired by a car maker they saw (Vanden Plas), and they thought that it would be an interesting band name.